Welcome to the Inqwire Coaching Guide.

 When you talk about your life, there's no doubt that you're going to touch on some pretty personal details.
 And no one wants that kind of information stored somewhere on the Internet.

-If you're on the Full Plan, and you're using the desktop app, this process is handled for you automatically.
-But if you're on the Full Plan and you're using Inqwire in your web browser, you'll need to manage the data saving and loading process manually.
+Instead, your data is saved to files that get stored on your computer.
+If you're using the desktop app, this process is handled for you automatically.
+But if you're using Inqwire in your web browser, you'll need to manage the data saving and loading process manually.

 At the end of your session, a new file containing any new data you created during that session will be automatically saved to your computer.